jdeiloff/bc-mle-tech-assignment/docs/section_3_production-comments.md

 To monitor the model's performance as new data arrives, I would implement a robust MLOps monitoring strategy:
 ### Performance Tracking:
 Automate the re-calculation of key metrics on new data batches (e.g., daily or weekly).
 The primary metric to track would be the Concordance Index (C-index).
 A dashboard would visualize the C-index over time to spot degradation.
-Grafana is a good tool for this.
+Grafana is a good tool for this and MLFlow for metrics tracking.

 ### Drift Detection:
 - Data Drift: Monitor the statistical distributions of key input features (total_handle, total_deposit, reg_qp_duration).
 A significant shift (e.g., a new marketing campaign drastically changes the average first deposit) could invalidate the model.